 The biggest mistake I see companies making with their customer support:

 Measuring how well your team is doing by how many positive ratings you’re getting.

 I know, it sounds like a no brainer.
 The more positive ratings the better, right?

 Turns out setting customer support team goals is trickier than you’d expect.

 You could focus on improving ratings.
-But then the problem is, if you focus too hard on that your team gets caught up on making every response too perfect.
+But then your team gets caught up on making every response too perfect.
 Meantime, other customers are still waiting for an answer, and they’re not getting happier.
 Oh, and your response times are increasing.